We don’t have the exact Cornell decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Now that you know when Cornell decisions come out, you can decide which timeline works best for you.
 Below are the benefits and considerations of each application timeline.

-Early Decision is best for applicants who know Cornell is their first choice, who can pull together a perfected application on time, and who are comfortable with their estimated financial aid package.
+Cornell early decision is best for applicants who know the school is their first choice, can pull together a perfect application on time, and are comfortable with their estimated financial aid package.

-Regular Decision is best for students who need more time to complete their applications, want to compare financial aid packages, and aren’t sure that Cornell is their first-choice school.
+Regular decision is best for students who need more time to complete their applications, want to compare financial aid packages, and aren’t sure Cornell is their first-choice school.

 Transfer applicants can choose to apply for the spring or fall semesters.
 The main difference between these application timelines is that you can’t apply to The College of Engineering and The Charles H. Dyson School of Applied Economics and Management as a spring transfer.